For Kibana

 2. Open up conf/kibana.yml and add readonlyrest_kbn.custom_login_link: "https://../login"

 The advantage of this approach is a streamlined user experience for users that login with an external IdP.
-The disadvantage is that you give up the possibility to login as a local user in ROR, as the login form will be always skipped.
+The disadvantage is that you give up the possibility to log in as a local user in ROR, as the login form will be always skipped.

 Caveat